carlolalu/rust-ilearn/bookmark.md

 ## official-book

-actual: 12 - end
+actual: 13 - end

-(chapter 12 is actually a very good resource on how to build incrementally a project!)

 left temporarily behind: 14

+!
+BEFORE MOVING TO CHAPTER 16 read ch 11 and 14 from the 'oreilly, you need details on traits and closure !!

 ## oreilly